+A key conceptual contribution of our work is to shift the focus from firm age to firm size.
+While age and size share some common ground, they reflect distinct underlying mechanisms and policy implications.
+Both young and small firms may lack the complementary assets required for effective digitalisation \citep{brynjolfsson2018_paradox, bresnahan2002information}, but the reasons may differ.
+Young firms have had limited time to accumulate such assets, and age additionally captures uncertainty about future prospects, which amplifies the risk associated with large upfront and irreversible IT investments \citep{wangjincloud2024}.
+Size, by contrast, is more directly linked to resource availability such as managerial/IT capabilities \citep{bloomsadunvanreenen2012} and broader scalability constraints that impede growth \citep{garicanolelargereenen2016}, relating directly to the boundary conditions of the firm.

-The remainder of the paper is organised as follows.
+\textbf{Structure of the paper.} The remainder of the paper is organised as follows.
 Section \ref{sec:data} discusses the sources of data used for the analysis and reports key summary statistics.
 Section \ref{sec:methods} describes the econometric framework and identification strategy applied in Section \ref{sec:results}, where the main results of the analysis are reported.
-Section \ref{sec:concentration} estimates the cloud-concentration relation.
-Section \ref{sec:conclusion} summarises the key findings and discusses possible avenues for future research.
+Section \ref{sec:mechanism} investigates the mechanisms underlying the heterogeneous effect of SaaS cloud on firm growth.
+In Section \ref{sec:concentration} we estimate the relationship between cloud use and industry concentration.
+Section \ref{sec:conclusion} summarises the key findings and discusses policy implications and possible avenues for future research.